SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 $ flreconstruct --version
 flreconstruct 1.0.0

-Copyright (C) 2013 SuperNEMO Collaboration
+Copyright (C) 2013-2014 SuperNEMO Collaboration

 flreconstruct uses the following external libraries:
 * Falaise : 1.0.0
 * Bayeux  : 1.0.0
-* Boost   : 105300
+* Boost   : 105500

 $
 ~~~~~

 To examine a data file output by the `flsimulate` application, you
 need to supply, at minimum, an input file.
 By default, this will simply
-dump information on each event held in
+dump information on each event held in the file to standard output (i.e.
-the file to std out.
-For example, say we have a file `example.brio`, then
+the current terminal).
+For example, say we have a file `example.brio`,
-we can dump events in that file by doing:
+then we can dump events in that file by doing:

 ~~~~~
 $ flreconstruct -i example.brio